 On December 21, 2018, Cobra Aviation acquired all outstanding equity interest in ARS and purchased two commercial helicopters, spare parts, support equipment and aircraft documents from Brim Equipment.
 Following these transactions, and also on December 21, 2018, Cobra Aviation formed a joint venture with Wexford Investments named Brim Acquisitions to acquire all outstanding equity interests in Brim Equipment.
-Cobra Aviation owns a 49% economic interest and Wexford Investment owns a 51% economic interest in Brim Acquisitions, and each member contributed its pro rata portion of Brim Acquisitions' initial capital of\$2.0 million.
-Cobra Aviation made additional investments in Brim Acquisitions totaling \$0.7 million during the year ended December 31, 2019.
-Wexford Investments is an entity controlled by Wexford, which owns approximately 49% of the Company's outstanding common stock.
+Cobra Aviation owns a 49% economic interest and Wexford Investment owns a 51% economic interest in Brim Acquisitions, and each member contributed its pro rata portion of Brim Acquisitions' initial capital of \$\mathbb{L}\$.0 million.
+Cobra Aviation made additional investments in Brim Acquisitions totaling \$0.5 million and \$0.7 million during the years ended December 31, 2020 and 2019, respectively.
+Wexford Investments is an entity controlled by Wexford, which owns approximately 48% of the Company's outstanding common stock.
 ARS leases a helicopter to Brim Equipment and Cobra Aviation leases the two helicopters purchased as part of these transactions to Brim Equipment under the terms of aircraft lease and management agreements.